gispos/AvsPmod/readme_LocateFrame.txt

-GPo 2023, AvsPmod function 'Locate frame' https://vimeo.com/797835669
+GPo 2023, AvsPmod function 'Locate frame' https://vimeo.com/797835669 Last update 30.08.2024, the old example video is not up to date, no variables or selections more needed.

 The wonderful 'LocateFrames' function from Doom9 member StainlessS is needed. https://www.mediafire.com/folder/hb26mthbjz7z6/StainlessS or http://www.sendspace.com/folder/2mwrco

 Locate frames searches for the current frame in another clip, but I do not know if anyone will find it useful, it was more for fun and interest.
 I use it to get the same frame from two clips (one shortened or recoded), for Split View synchronization.
 If the Split View function is activated, the found frame is displayed and the offset and group are set.

-For this function the same video source must be entered in the Split View partner tab.
-The partner tab is the right tab next to the current tab.
+For explanation: The partner script is the right tab next to the current tab.

-Both clips must be initialized in the current script and a variable must be set on the clip to be searched for the frame.
+Both clips must be initialized and match in terms of dimensions and color space.
+The frame in the current script (tab) is searched for in the script to the right of it (the partner script).
-The variable has a fixed name: find_clip

-Example main script: (See at the very bottom, there is an alternative way to proceed) Import("...LocateFrames.avs") LWLibavVideoSource("E:\Test.mpg")

-find_clip = LWLibavVideoSource("E:\Test_2.mpg")
-find_start = -500 # optional, default -500
-find_stop = 500   # optional, default +500
-find_mode = 0     # optional autoset, if Split View enabled = 1 else 0
+Out of date, possible but there is now an dialog.
+    You can set optional parameters in the current script: find_start = -500 # optional default -500, can aslo be positive find_stop = 600   # optional default +600
-find_thresh= 3.0  # optional, default 3.0
+      find_thresh= 3.0  # optional default 3.0 (the higher frames are found that match less (0 = 100% match))
-last

-Example partner script for the Split View functionality:
-LWLibavVideoSource("E:\Test_2.mpg") # the find_clip source
+      find_mode = 1     # optional (0 or 1) default 1, 0 should not be used, can cause stop less start errors.

-If Split View is not enabled, only the frame property window is displayed and the result is attached:
+If found frame threshold less then find_thresh, only the frame property window is displayed and the result is attached:
-LF_MODE=0
-LF_FOUND=5453     # the found frame number in find_clip
-LF_DIFF=0,000000  # the difference to the current frame LF_OFFSET=453     # the offset to the current frame, can also be negative
+  LF_MODE=1         # the set mode is displayed only if mode 0 are set LF_FOUND=5453     # the found frame number in the partner tab (the right one) LF_DIFF=0,000000  # the difference to the current frame LF_OFFSET=453     # the offset to the current frame, can also be negative

 If Split View is switched on:
-find_mode is then 1 if it is not set to 0 by setting the variable.
   The found frame is displayed in the right window and the 'Split View' is synchronized.
   This means that a common group and the frame offset are set.
-Groups > 'Freeze Split View frame' should then be turned off or when scrolling to another frame, the frame of the non-active tab remains frozen.
+  'Freeze frame' should then be turned off or when scrolling to another frame, the frame of the non-active tab remains frozen.

-To the optional Variables:
+The optional Variables:
-find_start = -500  # can also be positive
-if find_mode = 0:
-	subtract 500 frames from the current frame position and start the search at this frame number in the find_clip. if find_mode = 1
-	subtract 500 frames from the find_clip frame position and start the search at this frame number in the find_clip.
+  find_start, find_stop: the names should be self-explanatory.

-find_stop = 500
+  find_tresh = 3.0
+  the same as in LocateFrames thresh but is not set and is handled differently. in the partner script the found frame number is only set if the difference is less than thresh. if only one frame with a higher value is found, this will be only displayed in the frame properties.

-if find_mode = 0:
+  find_mode = 0: (should not be used, can couse stop less start errors)
-	500 frames are added to the current frame position and the search is stopped at this frame number. if find_mode = 1:
+	the start and stop are calculated from the current script frame position. find_mode = 1 (default)
-	500 frames are added to the find_clip frame position and the search is stopped at this frame number.
+	the start and stop are calculated from the partner script current frame position.
   In both cases it will stop when a match is 100%.

-find_tresh = 3.0
-the same as in LocateFrames thresh but is not set and handled differently.
-Found frame is only displayed if the difference is less than thresh.
-If only one frame with a higher value is found, this will be displayed in the frame properties.

 !
-Do not use any other filters, that slows down the finding process.
+Do not use any other filters, that slows down the compare process.

-Update Version 2.7.3.6 alternative way to proceed:
-In the partner script or in the current script mark the SourceFilter incl. parameter, e.g. LWLibavVideoSource("E:\Test_2.mpg") then the default values are used.
-So nothing else has to be entered in the script.
-Do not copy it is enough to mark it.